 The information collected concerns data that may allow the identification of users/visitors through association and processing with data held by third parties (such as, for example, IP addresses and domain names of computers used by people who connect to the website).
-These data are used for statistical purposes only.

 What is a cookie – A cookie is a small text file, usually consisting of letters and numbers, downloaded onto your device when you access the website.
 Cookies are then sent to the original site at each subsequent visit.